Adventures in Paradise

 Today we visit Ferguson Island.
 On the morning walk discover jungle that shelters countless varieties of birds including colourful parrots, hornbills, wild fowl and the famed bird of paradise.
 Many rare species of butterfly are present and Papua New Guinea is also home to over two thirds of the world’s orchid species.
 You may even be lucky enough to see a reclusive tree kangaroo!
 An excursion to the Hot Springs will top off an amazing day.

 Deboyne Island was a Japanese seaplane base during World War II – but only for 5 days!
 The Japanese found that their new base was just a little too close to the allied planes based at Port Moresby and the base was quickly abandoned.
 The Japanese never returned to the island however several ‘Zero’ fighter planes were ditched in the area during the Battle of the Coral Sea.
-One remains virtually intact in the shallow waters of Deboyne Lagoon and this morning our expedition boats will convey snorkelling teams to examine the wreck.
+One remains virtually intact in the shallow waters of Deboyne Lagoon and this morning our adventure boats will convey snorkelling teams to examine the wreck.
 Fishing, diving and sightseeing boats will also explore the lagoon and outer reef.
 A visit to Panepompom Island provides opportunity to experience idyllic archipelago life.
 The ‘locals’ will welcome you on the beach, treat with some impromptu singing (and laughing) and then invite all to stroll amongst their huts.
-Our crew will also take the opportunity to deliver appreciated resources to the local school before the expedition boats are away again.
+Our crew will also take the opportunity to deliver appreciated resources to the local school before the adventure boats are away again.

 In the afternoon the ship’s helicopter will deliver a breathtaking orientation to the Calvados Chain especially distinctive Panasia and Duchateau Island.
 Here the islands are steep sided and ‘Jurassic Like’.
 Fishing, diving and snorkelling will again be on the agenda or perhaps you would prefer a hike on exotic Panasia!